HyBISCIS/eis_super_resolution/README.md

 # EIS Super-Resolution Reconstruction Algorithms

-This repo contains code used for the Minerva super-resolution paper submitted to TBioCas in March 2022.
-Many of the scripts denoted in the repo are no longer used and are no longer needed.
-These have been noted below and each file is explained in further detail.
+This repo contains code used for performing super-resolution on mutual capacitance images gathered from a regular pixel array of impedance sensors.These have been noted below and each file is explained in further detail.

 ## Package Requirements
 In order to use this repo, there are certain packages required in order